SimonFairbairn/Node-Component-Example-using-SpriteKit/README.md

-# Node-Component-Example-using-SpriteKit
+# Node Component Example using SpriteKit

-An example playground for creating generic node components in SpriteKit
+An example playground from [this post at simonfairbairn.com] about creating generic node components in SpriteKit.

+[1]: